 Design of temporary pavement is required and is the responsibility of the design-build team.
-The design method selected for temporary pavement may vary from the SCDOT pavement design guide if approved by ATC.
+The design method selected for temporary pavement shall be in accordance with the SCDOT pavement design guide.

 Temporary pavement must provide a satisfactory rideability to the public prior to opening to traffic and during construction.
 Satisfactory rideability is defined as any 0.1 mile segment having roughness not to exceed 170 inches per mile when tested in accordance with SC-T-125.
-In addition to rideability, rutting shall not exceed 1⁄4" when the wheel paths are measured with a 4 foot straightedge.
+In addition to rideability, rutting shall not exceed /4" when the wheel paths are measured with a 4 foot straightedge.